 A baby nurse or nanny is skilled with baby care, but isn’t trained in how to support the birthing parent physically and emotionally.
 Nor is it their job to know these things.
 They can be experts in infant care for sure, but are not usually expected to “take care of” the adults the way a postpartum doula can.

 We help answer questions, guide and educate in those first weeks.
-We are along each parents journey, for them to discover what is best for them and support them fully.
+Along every parent’s journey, we assist them in discovering what suits them best, offering full support.
 We provide a safe place to be a sounding board of unconditional respect to all clients.

 When it comes to breastfeeding parents, how does a postpartum doula help facilitate that relationship while still allowing the parent some rest?